LOST-STATS/lost-stats.github.io/Machine_Learning/decision_trees.md

 basic_tree <- rpart(
   survived ~ pclass + sex + age + fare + embarked, # our formula
-  data=train,
+  data = train,
-  method = "class", # tell the model we are doing classification minsplit=2, # set a minimum number of splits cp=.02 # set an optional penalty rate.
+  method = "class", # tell the model we are doing classification minsplit = 2, # set a minimum number of splits cp = .02 # set an optional penalty rate.
 It is often useful to try out many different ones, use the caret package to test many at once
 )

 basic_tree

 # plot it using the packages we loaded above
-fancyRpartPlot(basic_tree,caption="Basic Decision Tree")
+fancyRpartPlot(basic_tree, caption = "Basic Decision Tree")

 # This plot gives a very intuitive visual representation on what is going on behind the scenes.

 # Now we should predict using the test data we left out!
-predictions <- predict(basic_tree,newdata=test,type="class")
+predictions <- predict(basic_tree, newdata = test, type = "class")

 # Make the numeric responses as well as the variables that we are testing on into factors
 predictions <- as.factor(predictions)
 test$survived <- as.factor(test$survived)

 # Create a confusion matrix which tells us how well we did.
-confusionMatrix(predictions,test$survived)
+confusionMatrix(predictions, test$survived)

 # This particular model got ~80% accuracy.
 This varies each time if you do not set a seed.
 Much better than a coin toss, but not great.
 With some additional tuning a decision tree can be much more accurate!
 Try it for yourself by changing the factors that go into the prediction and the penalty rates.